GoogleCloudPlatform/DataflowTemplates/v2/sourcedb-to-spanner/terraform/samples/sharded-bulk-migration/README.md

 - Add firewall rule that allows tcp ingress on 3306 from resources with the `dataflow` [network tag](https://cloud.google.com/vpc/docs/add-remove-network-tags) on targets with the `databases` tag.
-- Specify the Dataflow ips in source ranges to be allowlisted in the firewall rule.
-- Modify the terraform template so that the dataflow jobs are launched with the network tag.
-The jobs automatically get the dataflow network tag if anything is specified.

 ### Configuring to run using a VPC